Carbon dioxide emissions calculator

 trees

-Notes on CO2 emissions/offset calculator:
+Notes on CO2 emissions footprint calculator:

-The calculator is not designed to be 100% accurate as there are too many variables required in order to give a reliable emissions total.
+The carbon footprint calculator is not designed to be 100% accurate as there are too many variables required in order to give a reliable emissions total.
 It is simply to give you an indication on how much carbon dioxide you generate and how many trees it would take to offset those emissions.

 Bear in mind that just about all we do in modern life produces a carbon footprint, well over and above what occurs in the natural world.
 For instance, the computer you are viewing this on was produced using processes that create carbon emissions.
 Offsetting should be seen as a last resort; reduction in consumption is the first line of defense against global warming.